andreykobal/optimism-mud-unity-deathmatch/README.md

 6. :globe_with_meridians: Configure the network settings and endpoints in your project to connect to Optimism Goerli.
 7. :building_construction: Build and run the project in Unity to experience the adrenaline-pumping Optimism Deathmatch.

+LeaderboardCounterSystem Smart Contract
+License

+## LeaderboardCounterSystem smart contract

+The LeaderboardCounterSystem smart contract is a key component of the Optimism Deathmatch project, designed to manage player statistics and global leaderboards.
+This smart contract ensures a fair and transparent gaming experience for all participants.

+Features
+1. 🎮 Incrementing Kills: The incrementKills function allows players to increment their kill count.
+Every successful kill increases the player's kill count by 1, contributing to their overall performance in the game.

+2. 🔫 Incrementing Deaths: The incrementDeaths function enables players to increment their death count.
+Each time a player is eliminated, their death count increases by 1, providing insights into their resilience and gameplay strategies.

+3. 🏆 Incrementing Score: The incrementScore function introduces a scoring mechanism where players can earn points based on their in-game achievements.
+By specifying a value, multiplied by 100, players can increment their score and climb up the leaderboard.
+The score is a reflection of their overall performance and success in the game.

+4. 📊 Player Statistics: The smart contract stores and manages player statistics through the Player struct.
+This includes the player's name, kill count, death count, and score.
+Players can retrieve their own statistics using the getPlayerStats function, providing them with an overview of their performance and progress.

+5. 🌍 Global Leaderboard: The getGlobalLeaderboard function allows players to access the global leaderboard.
+By querying this function, players can obtain an array of addresses representing the top players and their corresponding scores.
+This fosters healthy competition and motivates players to strive for excellence.

+### Usage
+To integrate the LeaderboardCounterSystem smart contract into your MUD game, follow these steps:

+* Deploy the smart contract to the Optimism network using the provided deployment instructions.

+* In your MUD game, import the smart contract ABI and create an instance of the contract using the deployed contract address.

+* Call the various functions provided by the smart contract to manage player statistics.
+Use incrementKills to increase a player's kill count, incrementDeaths to update the death count, and incrementScore to adjust the player's score based on in-game achievements.

+* Retrieve player statistics using the getPlayerStats function to display personalized performance information to players.

+* Utilize the getGlobalLeaderboard function to showcase the top players and their scores in your game's leaderboard.

 ## Documentation :book:

 For detailed documentation on how to use the LeaderboardCounterSystem smart contract in Unity and deploy the project to the Optimism network, refer to the [Documentation](/docs) directory.